vaginessa/blog/blog_posts/worklog.md

 2017-06-08

 1. Started this worklog.
-More code needed to actually show it.
+Wrote code to parse worklog.md file.
+More code needed to show in on the blog.

 2. Reading more blog posts from http://thestartuptoolkit.com/.